Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ner.md

 To run this example, you will need to provision an AzureML workspace ready for Federated Learning.
 We strongly recommend you use the setup provided in the repository [quickstart](../quickstart.md).
 We will use the same names for the computes and datastores created by default during this quickstart.

+:warning: **Please provision GPU computes as the example will not work with the `STANDARD_DS3_V2` CPU compute.
+To do so, simply adjust (either via the command line, or in the one-click deployment UI) the `computeSKU` parameter in the quickstart to a GPU SKU, for instance `Standard_NC12s_v3`.
+An overview of the GPU SKU's available in Azure can be found [here](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-gpu).

-:notebook: take note of your workspace name, resource group and subscription id.
+:notebook: Take note of your workspace name, resource group and subscription id.
 You will need them to submit the experiment.

 ## Run a job to download and store the dataset in each silo

 This can all be performed with ease using a data provisioning pipeline.
 To run it follow these steps:

 1. If you are not using the quickstart setup, adjust the config file  `config.yaml` in `examples/pipelines/utils/upload_data/` to match your setup.
+You might need to change the computes and datastores names to those of your GPU's.

 2. Submit the experiment by running: